Winaung74/MScFECapstoneproject/README.md

 The project has been developed in Mac OS in Python 3.6 environment

 Before we install anything, it’s a good idea to upgrade the pip installation environment first.
 It could be done by entering the following codes in terminal:

     pip install --upgrade pip

-Installing Yahoo Finance could be done by
+Installing Yahoo Finance could be done by.

     pip install yfinance

-Installing data reader could be done by
+Installing data reader could be done by.

     pip install pandas_datareader

-Installing Arch model could be done by
+Installing Arch model could be done by.

     pip install arch

-Installing keras could be done by pip install keras
+Installing keras could be done by.

+   pip install keras